envoyproxy/envoy-mobile/README.md

 ## Copyright

-Envoy Mobile is licensed under the Apache 2.0 license and copyrighted by Lyft.
-See LICENSE for terms.
+Envoy Mobile is licensed under the Apache 2.0 license and copyrighted by Envoy Project Authors.
-Lyft has express permission to use the Envoy name and the Envoy logo, which are otherwise owned by The Linux Foundation (TLF).
-The Envoy name is used with permission from Linux and the Cloud Native Computing Foundation notwithstanding the assumption that if this project finds traction it will be donated to the [Envoy](https://www.envoyproxy.io) project.